 Comprising 61 broadcasts from the UK between March and 27 April 1945, the propaganda was akin to the 'Volkssender Drei' programmes transmitted from a location near Paris and purporting to originate from an anti-Nazi garrison commander named Hoffmann, allegedly the son of the German general who had signed the Treaty of Brest-Litovsk with Russia in 1918.
 'Volkssender Drei' broadcast the fiction that Hoffmann, who lived in a mountainous region of Germany, had liberated his town from the Nazis and was waiting to turn it over to the Allies.

-'Capricorn' was purported to have been originated with a German underground group led by a man named Hagedorn, who appealed to his compatriots to abandon the Nazis and avoid annihilation.
+'Capricorn' was purported to have been originated with a German underground group led by a man named Hagedorn, who appealed to his compatriots to abandon the Nazis and thereby avoid annihilation by the Allies.
 He called for large-scale surrenders by the armed forces and also a Germany-wide revolt, and furthermore suggested that officials should rid their villages of the Nazis as he had done in a small, undisclosed Bavarian town.

 After the first broadcasts, a Swedish newspaper reported Hagedorn’s existence.